sma31/charm/doc/charm++/manual.rst

 include GNI, OFI and Verbs.
 When the mode is not specified by the user, the default mode is considered to be ``CK_BUFFER_REG``

-Similarly, to receive an array using the Zero copy Direct API, define another CkNcpyBuffer object on the receiver chare object specifying the pointer, the size, a CkCallback object and an optional mode parameter.
+Similarly, to receive an array using the Zero Copy Direct API, define another CkNcpyBuffer object on the receiver chare object specifying the pointer, the size, a CkCallback object and an optional mode parameter.
 When used inside a CkNcpyBuffer object that represents the destination